Directed by: Abel Ferrara

-If you’re wondering how he’s carrying his drill everywhere, well, he paid his $19.95 for a Port-O-Pack!
+If you’re wondering how he’s carrying his drill everywhere in 1979, well, he paid his $19.95 for a Port-O-Pack!
 It’s a pack of batteries that you wear around your waist where you can plug in any electrical appliance.
 It’s probably something made up by Ferrara.
 Or it could have been real.
 Who knows?

 At some point, the drill starts sounding like a gun.
 That’s where I knew that the drill was a Metaphor.
-For what, I’m not entirely sure.
+For a gun?
+For a penis?
+Who knows?

 Then there’s a guy living in the alleyway.
 Who is he?
 I have no idea.
 Reno takes a sudden dislike to him and nails him to the walls, then kills him.
 He immediately runs in and whispers shit to his sleeping lesbian roommates.